metrorailings/OwlBlog/content/posts/2022-week-10-insights.md

 Colt McCoy's gutsy and willing to throw it deep.
 Loving it.

 Brilliant play on fourth-down, running a hard bootleg from heavy personnel.

+***

+## Chargers @ 49ers

+The energy this San Francisco defense shows is admirable.
+Multiple people throwing themselves at the tackle.